JavierPHS/COMP-429-Project-2/README.md

 "server -t top4.txt -i [interval value here]"    <---- use on server 4

 The interval value is the amount of time, in seconds, you want the server to wait before sending out automatic routing table updates.
-Once this is done, you can use help for assistance on the rest of the program.
+Once this is done, you can use 'help' for assistance on the rest of the program.